sachbhat/sachbhat.github.io/_posts/2018-09-25-greatschools-dealbreakers.md

 And - don't get me wrong: I'm not saying that schools with poor kids can't be great.
 I'm saying that having poor kids makes it much harder for a school to be in a top percentile for performance and achieve a high GreatSchools rating.
 Rich schools, on average, have it much easier.
 And, if you add on the layer of race, it clouds things further.

 As parents, we need to be wary of GreatSchools as a data source.
-They aren't helping us find schools where our children will learn and thrive (that's the whole promise of this, after all, isn't it?).
+They may not be helping us find schools where our children will learn and thrive (that's the whole promise of this, after all, isn't it?).
 They may simply be helping us find ways to avoid integrating with kids that don't have it as easy.
 And with that, we're losing an opportunity to teach lessons beyond the test.

 ---